Our 62nd annual international Conference | february 27 - march 1, 2025 | orlando, florida

 Kind Conversations about a Wicked Problem: The Science and Practice of Identifying Specific Learning Disabilities

-Kind Conversations About a Wicked Problem: The Science and Practice of Identifying Specific Learning Disabilities.
-September 20, 2pm ET.
-What Method is Best?
+Kind Conversations About a Wicked Problem: The Science and Practice of Identifying Specific Learning Disabilities: October 25, 2:30pm ET.
+Which Method is Best?
 Can we Find Common Ground?

 The 2004 reauthorization of IDEA allowed for new methods of specific learning disability identification.
 Twenty years later, the field continues to be divided on what method is “best” and the literature would suggest that the Response to Intervention (RTI) and Patterns of Strengths and Weaknesses (PSW) “camps” agree on little.
 Four noted researchers in the field have spent time in deep discussion of the issue and will share their insights and the common ground they have discovered, including thoughts on moving the field forward, during this virtual Science to Practice Symposium.